-Preface i
+Pr face i

-I. Table of Contents ii
+I. Cable of Contents ii

 II.
 Data by Category

 A. Accreditation Status 1

 1. Institutional Accreditation 1

 2. Professional Accreditation 1

 B. Number of Students Served 2

 1. Number of Undergraduates by Attendance Status 2 2 3

 2. Number of Graduate Students by Attendance Status 2

 4. Unduplicated Number of Students for Academic Year 3

 C. Characteristics of Undergraduate Students 4

-Fall 2015 Freshman Class 4
+Fall Freshman Class 4

 Trend in Combined Math and Reading SAT Scores 4

 1. Mean Math, Reading (Verbal) and Writing SAT Scores 5 5

 2. Enrollment in Remediation (Developmental) Courses by Subject Area

 3a.
 Undergraduate Students by Race/Ethnicity 6

 3b.
 Undergraduate Students by Gender 7

 3c.
-Undergraduate Students by Age 7 8
+Undergraduate Students by Age 7

-Financial Aid from Federal, State, & Institution-Funded Programs Percentage of Undergraduates Who are NJ State Residents 8 9
+4. Financial Aid from Federal, State, & Institution-Funded Programs 8

+5. Percentage of Undergraduates Who are NJ State Residents 9

 D. Student Outcomes (Undergraduate) 10

 1. Four-, Five- and Six-Year Graduation Rates by Race/Ethnicity 10

-2. Third Semester (First to Second Year) Retention Rates by Attendance Stat
+2. Third Semester (First to Second Year) Retention Rates by Attendance Status 10

 Third Semester (First to Second Year) Retention Rates by Race/Ethnicity 11

 Transfer (Admissions and Percent Entering Undergraduates) 11

 Degrees Conferred by Race/Ethnicity 12

 Degrees Conferred by Gender 12

 Degrees Conferred by General Field 13

 E. Faculty Characteristics 14

 1. Full-time by Race/Ethnicity, Gender and Tenure Status 14

 2. Percent of Courses Taught by Faculty Type 15

 3. Ratio of Full- to Part-time Faculty 15

 F. Characteristics of the Board of Trustees 16

 1. Race/Ethnicity and Gender 16

 2. List of Trustees with Affiliation 16

 3. URL of webpage with Information on Trustees 16

 G. Profile of the Institution 17

 1a.
 Undergraduate Degree Programs 17

+The College of New Jersey Institutional Profile 2017-18

 1b.
 Graduate Degree Programs 18

 H. Major Research and Public Service Activities 19

 Centers at TCNJ 20

-Research and Development Expenditures, 2015 21
+Research and Development Expenditures 21

 I. The Status of Major Capital Projects 22

 Projects in Planning 22

 Projects in Construction 22

 III.
 Other (Optional) - The College of New Jersey 23

 Commitment to Success 23

 Results 23

 Faculty and Staff Excellence 24

 Invaluable to Students and the State 25